hotcode002/java-interview-questions/README.md

 }
 ```

 2. `Inheritance` - Inheritance is the mechanism by which one class can inherit the properties and methods of another class.
-It promotes code reusability and establishes a natural hierarchy between classes.
+In this code, the `Dog` class inherits the `eat()` method from the `Animal` class, meaning it can use that method without defining it again.

 ```java
 public class Animal {